Pylons/pyramid/docs/designdefense.rst

 reasonable.
 Much discussion about version control branching and merging typically ensues.

-It's clear that making *every* application extensible isn't a goal.
+It's clear that making every application extensible isn't required.
 The majority of web applications only have a single deployment, and thus needn't be extensible at all.
 However, some web applications have multiple deployments, and some have *many* deployments.
 For